howardpchen/ink2md/README.md

 Use `systemctl status ink2md` or `journalctl -u ink2md.service` to confirm the deployment is healthy.

+> **Note:** The Obsidian output handler performs a fast-forward pull before each
+> write and aborts if the repository has uncommitted changes.
+Keep the vault
+> clone clean (commit or discard manual edits) and ensure collaborators push to a
+> remote that the service can fast-forward.
+If you host the vault on a
+> non-bare repository, configure it to accept fast-forward pushes (for example,
+> `git config receive.denyCurrentBranch updateInstead`) so the service can update
+> the checked-out branch safely.

 Authorize Google Drive access once before leaving the service unattended.
 Run